shadowsocks/shadowsocks/README.md

 Run `python server.py` on your server.
 To run it in the background, run `setsid python server.py`.

-If you want to listen to IPv6 port, run `python server.py -6`.

 Put `local.py` on your client machine.
 Edit `local.py`, change these values:

     SERVER        your server ip or hostname